12 Healthy Easter Dinner Recipes — From Appetizers to Dessert

 Easter is a wonderful holiday for enjoying home-cooked food with friends, family, and loved ones.
 While traditional Easter foods can often be on the richer side, there are so many great ways to lighten up some of the classics — as well as innovative ways to bring health-boosting, seasonal ingredients into your celebration.
-We’ve discovered some great Easter recipes to try, including healthy appetizers, sides, mains, and desserts.
+If you’re hosting an Easter dinner this year or have been tasked to bring a dish for the host, we’ve discovered some great healthy Easter dinner recipes to try — from healthy appetizers, sides, mains, and desserts.

 If you need to save your oven for your other Easter recipes, this simple sautéed radishes recipe is a perfect side.
 This dish adds a natural, beautiful pink color to your table, which feels like such a fit for Easter, with its palette of pastels.
 It’s also made with just a handful of simple ingredients and can be made vegan easily by using vegan butter (we’d recommend Miyoko’s, which melts and browns really well).
 If you’re short on time, this side dish is ready in 10 minutes or less.
 Plus, radishes are a good source of fiber as well as vitamin C, potassium, and folate.